zowe/docs-site/docs/troubleshoot/troubleshoot-zowe-release.md

-# Understanding the Zowe release
+# Understanding Zowe release versions
 ## Zowe releases

 Zowe uses semantic versioning for its releases, also known as SemVer.
 Each release has a unique ID made up of three numbers that are separated by periods.